YuxiangChai/NYU-HPC-Guide/README.md

 ### SRUN

 `srun` is to start a interactive bash job.
-I usually use this to test my programs and then use `sbatch` to train the whole job.
+I usually use this to debug and test my programs and then use `sbatch` to train the whole job.

 ```{bash}
 $ srun --mem=8GB --time=2:00:00 --gres=gpu:rtx8000:1 --pty /bin/bash